-If you are considering a cosmetic surgical procedure, your cosmetic surgeon will need to take your BMI into account when you are planning your surgery.
+If you are considering a cosmetic surgical procedure, your Boston liposuction surgeon will need to take your BMI into account when you are planning your surgery.

 But even if cosmetic surgery is not in your personal plans right now, it’s good to know how your BMI is determined and how it can impact your overall health.

 WHAT’S REQUIRED TO MAKE A COSMETIC PROCEDURE SUCCESSFUL?

 For those considering liposuction or a lipectomy, the first thing to understand is that cosmetic surgery can never be used as a replacement for a healthy lifestyle.